sk3106/NodeRP/README.md

 - [ ] Write documentation on website

 ### v2.0.0 BETA
+- [ ] Find a way to connect other resources/scripts through an API
-- [ ] Change player authentication from Steam to License
+- [x] Change player authentication from Steam to License
 - [ ] Fix player auto save issues
 - [x] Save player skin and position every x minutes
 - [ ] Spawn player at last position with last skin